mogenius/docs/mogenius/docs/cluster-management/installing-mogenius.md

 ## Next steps
 Congrats, your cluster is now connected with mogenius 🎉
-To complete the setup, continue with the section [Cluster settings](./cluster-settings.md).
+To complete the setup, make sure that hostname and container registry are set up in the [cluster settings](./cluster-settings.md).